digital-pet/Moontif/README.md

 ## TODO

 - Add XmVaCreateMenubar
-- Determine other missing extension methods and implement as needed
+- Determine other missing methods and implement as needed